Bearer/bearer/docs/quickstart.md

 A progress bar will display the status of the scan.

-Once the scan is complete, Bearer will output a security report with details of any rules failures, as well as where in the codebase the infractions happened.
+Once the scan is complete, Bearer will output a security report with details of any rules findings, as well as where in the codebase the infractions happened.

 By default the `scan` command uses the SAST scanner; other [scanner types](/explanations/scanners) are also available.